inknsharps/password_generator/README.md

 # Random Password Generator

 This is a password generator that can generate a password using a selection of lowercase/uppercase letters, numbers and special characters.
-Any additional characters that you wish to add to those groups can be added without breaking functionality.

 ## Features